-From a quaint tea house in an idyllic setting in Tokyo, to the wanting tea room of the bleak Lobby Lounge in Kawagoe.
-Today’s post is ironically in stark contrast to yesterday’s.
+Today’s afternoon tea post is ironically in stark contrast to yesterday’s.
+From yesterday’s quaint tea house in an idyllic setting in Tokyo, to today’s wanting tea room of the bleak Lobby Lounge in Kawagoe.
 You would think that Tokyo would have the austere building and impersonal afternoon tea and that Kawagoes’ would be full of charm and character.
 But it was the other way around.

 Kawagoe Prince Hotel

-Yesterday (Thursday February 7th) was the first time I had stepped foot in the Kawagoe Prince Hotel in seven years.
+Yesterday, February 7th 2019, was the first time I had stepped foot in the Kawagoe Prince Hotel in seven years.
 I don’t remember it being so sharp and sombre.
 I might have been more aware of this yesterday as I was dining there this time, unlike my last visit when I was just looking for a bed for the night.
-And when I mean I was dining there: I mean right there in the lobby of the hotel.
+And when I mean I was dining there: I mean right there in the lobby of the hotel!

 The Kawagoe Prince Hotel is part of the Prince Hotels Chain.
 Two of the most illustrious of those are probably the prestigious Karuizawa Prince Hotel and the flagship Prince Park Tower Tokyo.
 I had been to both and so I was expecting something very different from the Prince Hotel in Kawagoe.
 Kawagoe Prince Hotel is an official partner to Metsa Village, even though they are about 20 kilometres from each other.
 The Kawagoe Prince Hotel seems to be a 3 star hotel, but the lobby is more 2 star than 3.
 I have actually seen nicer lobbies in 1 star hotels.
 However, if you don’t judge it on first appearances and give it a chance there are a lot of merits to this centrally located hotel.